Forms and Procedures for New Degree Programs

 The UT System Office of Academic Affairs system for tracking proposals prior to submission to the THECB.
 (Proposal Tracking Archive)

-To propose a new doctoral program:
+To request approval of a new doctoral program:

 - Submit proposals to the Office of Academic Affairs proposal intake.